mozilla/bedrock/docs/coding.rst

         <img src="/media/img/panda-mobile.png" alt="">
     </picture>

-In the above example, the default image ``src`` is what we specifed using the ``url`` param.
+In the above example, the default image ``src`` is what we specified using the ``url`` param.
 This is also what older browsers will fall back to using.
 We then used the ``sources`` parameter to specify one or more alternate image ``<source>`` elements, which modern browsers can take advantage of.
 For each ``<source>``, ``media`` lets us specify a media query as a condition for when to load an image, and ``srcset`` lets us specify one or more sizes for each image.
 Each ``srcset`` also takes optional parameters for ``height`` and ``width``.
-Defining height and width helps the Browser reserve space of the image where it  will load, and avoid content shifting around on the page.
-If the image will not change dimensions, these can be defined in the ``optional_attributes`` for the entire element instead of seperately like this.
+Defining height and width helps the Browser reserve space for the image and avoid content shifting around on the page.
+If the image will not change dimensions, these can be defined in the ``optional_attributes`` for the entire element instead of separately like this.

 .. note::